What is Green Building? Benefits and Cost of Green Building

 To make a green building efficient the following aspects need to be achieved:

-- Rooftops can have plantation to absorb harmful UV rays, reduce heat and release more Oxygen,
+- Rooftops can have plantations to absorb harmful UV rays, reduce heat and release more Oxygen,

 - Rooftops can have solar panels to absorb solar energy and this energy can be utilized in the building,

 - Energy efficiency is boosted by improving insulation that reduces the amount of air that escapes,

 - Ventilations can be used to improve air circulation,

 - Reusing wastewater released from the house,

 - Building orientation should not be in the direction of the sun as it plays a vital role in heating and cooling,